 Resolutions & Campaigns Adviser

 Our Resolutions Adviser is Alia el Asmar who is also a member of the Public Affairs Committee.
-Please don’t forget to return the results of your vote for the current resolutions
+To see the results of the Resolutions Vote please click here.
+Thank you to everyone who returned their vote on time.

 Influential and well regarded, the WI has a very strong campaigning tradition.
 Soon after its beginnings the National Federation of WIs (NFWI) presented and voted upon its first resolution: school dinners (1926).
 Resolutions are researched and proposed by individual members or WIs, with the final resolution(s) chosen by a panel taken from the general membership.
 Prior to voting (one member one vote) members will have discussed the merits or otherwise of the resolution(s).
 If passed, each resolution then has a mandate and so becomes a campaign, with each campaign being followed through for several years.
 In addition, the WI is engaged in initiatives that usually involve other charities and public bodies, which are followed through for several years.